 Tips for using praise, encouragement and rewards

-Help your child recognise when they've done well and encourage positive behaviour with these tips.
+Help build your child’s self-esteem and encourage good behaviour with these tips: